About Salt Therapy

 How long is a session in a salt cabin at Colin Of London Salon And Salt Therapy?

-In large salt rooms session times average 45 minutes and accompany 5 or more people.
+In large salt rooms, session times average 45 minutes and accompany numerous people.
 This allows time for the room to fill with salt particles and for the clients to benefit.
 Since our cabins are much smaller, the duration of the session can be less without the compromise of efficacy.
-Therefor, our sessions are 10-15 minutes.
+Therefore, our sessions are 15 minutes (sessions can also be customized).

 How many sessions does it take?